dctelf/poisonous-mushroom/README.md

 ### My approach:

-* Script "scripts/xor-hex.py" taking two cmd line args as base64 strings and returning the base64 xor of the two values
+* Top-level script "xor-hex.py" taking two cmd line args as base64 strings and returning the base64 xor of the two values
 * Addition of a method to the stringmanip module;
     * xorBuffer()
 * A suite of tests for this method